ScottLogic/Technology-Carbon-Standard/pages/views/roles/architecture_nfrs.md

 At the level of the data centre NFRs could include the following.
 <ul>
-    <li><b>Data centre <a href="/glossary#power-usage-effectiveness-pue">PUE</a> should be &lt; 1.3:</b> When building out a new data centre you can set a maximum Power Usage Effectiveness.</li>
+    <li><b>Data centre <a href="/glossary#power-usage-effectiveness-pue">PUE</a> should be &lt; 1.3:</b> When building out a new data centre you can set a maximum Power Usage Effectiveness.
+That said, be wary of over using PUE without considering factors like water usage</li>
     <li><b><a href="/glossary#carbon-intensity">Carbon intensity</a> should be &lt;x kgCO2/kWh:</b> Setting an NFR around the carbon intensity of the electricty influences choices on location or installation of wind turbines or solar. </li>
 </ul>

 {% include categoryItem.html item="CatOEmployeeDevices" id="EmployeeDevices" noLink=true %}

-In the strategy section there were suggestions around selecting laptops with low energy usage and ensuring they switch to low power, sleep etc. A target average daily kWh energy usage could be set with these policies designed to meet it e.g.
+In the strategy section there were suggestions around selecting laptops with low energy usage and ensuring they switch to low power, sleep etc. A target for average daily kWh energy usage could be set to help meet these requirements e.g.
 <ul>
     <li><b>Average energy consumption per 24 hours &lt;x gCO2</b></li>
 </ul>

 {% include categoryItem.html item="CatONetworkDevices" id="NetworkDevices" noLink=true %}

-Again utilisation or power/carbon usage tarrgets can be set:
+Again utilisation or power/carbon usage targets can be set:
 <ul>
     <li><b>Network switch utilisation should be &gt;40%</b></li>
     <li><b>Power per port should be &lt; 2W:</b> Power per Gbps throughput or per port could be targetted just as an embodied carbon can be also.
 </li></ul>

-Some application targetted NFRs may also reduce network traffic and so reduce the need to have more network hardware - benfits operational and embodied. e.g.
+Some application targetted NFRs may also reduce network traffic and so reduce the need to have more network hardware - this benfits operational and embodied carbon. e.g.
 <ul>
     <li><b>Data compression of 50% vs raw text in API payloads</b>: promote zipping and/or efficient protocols like gRPC</li>
-    <li><b>normalise async messages, no one:many entity to message mappings</b>avoids one entity change causing a storm of messages</li>
+    <li><b>normalise async messages, no one-to-many entity to message mappings</b>avoids one entity change causing a storm of messages</li>
 </ul>